sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/searching-algorithms.md

 This algorithm is often compared to finding a word in a dictionary:
 - Navigate to a page half way through the dictionary
   - If your word (i.e. key) is alphabetically lesser than the words on the page, navigate to a page half way between your current page and the beginning
-  - If your word is alphabetically greater than the words on the page, nagivate to a page half way between your current page and the end.
+  - If your word is alphabetically greater than the words on the page, navigate to a page half way between your current page and the end.
 - Repeat this process until you find a match or realize your word does not exist.

 Although you may not search a dictionary quite as systematically, the general technique is the same.
-Just like how your brain may skip to the end of a dicitonary to search for a word starting with the letter Z, optimizations can be made to this algorithm to increase its speed.
+Just like how your brain may skip to the end of a dictionary to search for a word starting with the letter Z, optimizations can be made to this algorithm to increase its speed.

 Binary search significantly outperforms linear search in almost all cases.
 As seen by the difference in time complexity, the performance difference increases significantly with larger input sizes.
 For more information, check out the [GeeksForGeeks documentation]() or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=j5uXyPJ0Pew&list=PL2_aWCzGMAwL3ldWlrii6YeLszojgH77j).